-Patriots Hopeful Adversity From Loss To Ravens Can Help Team Grow
+NESN

 BALTIMORE — A loss is a loss.
 They’re never going to feel good for a New England Patriots team that simply isn’t used to coming out on the wrong side of victory.
 But a loss feels a little bit different when you’re 8-1 rather than, say, 1-2, as the Patriots started last season.

 And though no player in the Patriots locker room would say that Sunday night after New England fell 37-20 to the Baltimore Ravens, it was the general vibe of the group.
 There were smiles.
 There was levity.
 This didn’t feel like the end of the world like it has seemed with many Patriots losses of the past.

 “It’s the first loss.
 We’re 8-1,” safety Duron Harmon said.
 “We’re still in a good spot.
 The better team won tonight.
 We know that.
 We know we can play a lot better.
 So, it’s all about just learning from the loss, continue to move forward, continue to get better.
-It’s Week 9.
-Still a lot of football left.
+It’s Week 9 — still a lot of football left.
 The real football season doesn’t start until after Thanksgiving, so we’ve got some time just to continue to improve before real football starts.”

 And the Patriots know they must improve against the run after allowing 210 yards on 41 carries with three touchdowns to Ravens ball carriers.
 That rushing attack wasn’t allowing the defense to get off of the field, especially in the second half, when the Ravens put together drives that ate up 8:08 and 9:35 of the clock.